Gender-Based Violence Housing Strategy

 - 86% of Indigenous 2SLGBTQQIA+ people have experienced intimate partner violence in their lifetime.

 While such violence against Indigenous women, girls and 2SLGBTQQIA+ people has been long documented and increasingly publicized in Canada, in many cases, it has not informed the planning of housing interventions.
-In response to the ongoing violence since the 2019 Reclaiming Power and Place: The National Inquiry into Missing and Murdered Indigenous Women and Girls, AHMA’s GBV Housing Strategy will provide a framework for governments and stakeholders to re-envision diverse housing solutions.
+In response to the ongoing violence since the 2019 Reclaiming Power and Place: The National Inquiry into Missing and Murdered Indigenous Women and Girls, AHMA’s GBV Housing Strategy provides a framework for governments and stakeholders to re-envision diverse housing solutions.